-The fresh water tank on your 280 CC can be filled at the cap labeled "WATER" on the stern gunwale.
-To pressurize the system, flip the switch labeled "Fresh Wash Down" on the switch panel at the helm.
+The fresh water tank on your 301 CC can be filled at the cap labeled "WATER" on the starboard deck gunwale.
+To pressurize the system, flip the switch labeled "FRESH WASH DOWN" on the switch panel at the helm.
 You can leave this switch in the ON position while the boat is in use.
 The pump has an internal pressure switch that allows the pump to turn on and off as needed.
-This model has a 25 gallon fresh water tank.
+This model has a 25-gallon fresh water tank.